armendp/Loan_Performance_Analysis/README.md

 **Term Spread**

-Part of this analysis is going to cover the state of the portfolio up until Jan 2021.
-We're going to look at the term spread of the portfolio before diving deeper.

 ![Portfolio Term Spread](https://user-images.githubusercontent.com/74626307/122030637-f3de7700-cd9b-11eb-815f-3bc41cf79f2e.png)

-Most of the loans are either 12 months or 24 months.
+A majority of the loans are set at either 12 or 24 month terms.
+Those tend to be the most common.
+Otherwise, the terms are spread out without any abnormalities.

 ## Portfolio Profit Analysis <a name="portfolio-profit-analysis"></a>